Menu

 Who is this really for?

-The new brand isn’t only for the prospect clients.
+The new brand isn’t only for the prospective clients.
 It is equally for the people of the company: employees.
-A big change overnight can be frustrating, so I prioritized empathy and usability by preparing a complete, plug and play sales toolkit and marketing collateral before the launch.
+A big change overnight can be frustrating, so I prioritised empathy and usability by preparing ready-to-use materials before the launch.

 Stakeholders 101

-With 8 business domains and various collaborators (technical writers, marketers, PMs, and external agencies), I stretched myself beyond design.
-I organized responsibilities, delegated tasks, and kept everyone aligned on one core question: Why do we do what we do?
+With eight business domains and various collaborators (technical writers, marketers, PMs, and external agencies), I organized responsibilities, delegated tasks, and kept everyone aligned on one core question: Why do we do what we do?
 My goal was a unified brand voice that reflected the company’s evolved vision.

 TLDR: Designing with Engineers